Velocity-IIITDWD/iiitdwd/apps/assets/README.md

 - Visit the main page to browse files
 - Use search to find specific files
 - Filter by file type using the buttons
+- Sort files by name or last modified date using the dropdown
 - Click any file to download

 ### Admin Access